-The target for total recordable incidents is updated quarterly.
-The target for rate of recordable incidents is updated annually.
+The target for this measure is updated quarterly.
 The target is calculated by subtracting 10 percent from the year to date comparison period.
+Performance is considered successful if the current period numbers are within 10 percent of the target.

 Total and rate of MoDOT recordable incidents - 1g